 Section 4.2. - Compensation.

-The compensation of the employees of all boards of the Town shall be subject to the budgeting procedure described in Chapter 12 of this Charter.
-Any officials serving without pay shall receive reimbursement for necessary receipted expenses incurred in the performance of their duties, subject to the limits of appropriations available for such purposes.
+The compensation of the employees of all boards of the Town shall be subject to the budgeting procedure described in Chapter 14 of this Charter.
+Any officials serving without pay shall receive reimbursement for necessary receipted expenses incurred in the performance of their duties, subject to (a) the limits of appropriations available for such purposes and (b) approval by the Director of Finance or, in the case of the Board of Education, the Superintendent of Schools.

 Section 4.3. - Attendance records and minutes.